jjw2/SDC_Term1_P4/README.md

 The first step in this process, obviously, is picking out the lane line pixels from the image.
 While in the project video I was able to use my trusty color-selection utility to find the lane line pixels, this solution would probably struggle in other scenarios where the lane lines were not so clearly visible/detectable - even in this case, the method used struggled slightly on the concrete sections of this video.
 Additional testing using various approaches in various environments would most likely yield a more robust method for finding lane line pixels across the board.
 It may even be the case that different filters would have different levels of performance in different scenarios (sunny vs dark vs rainy vs concrete road vs asphalt, etc), and I could imagine running several different filters and comparing results, or perhaps having a high-level decision tree that selects an appropriate filter based on an analysis of current operating conditions.

-Even with the improvemnts noted above, it's unlikely that we'd find a method that could pick out only lane line pixels with absolute robustness in every frame of a video in every environment.
+Even with the improvements noted above, it's unlikely that we'd find a method that could pick out only lane line pixels with absolute robustness in every frame of a video in every environment.
 Therefore, overall robustness could be improved by performing an analysis of the "confidence level" of a given pixel search.
 Here are some examples:
-- Simplest of all: assign a confidence based on the number of windows in which an appropriate number of lane line pixels were found in the sliding window search
+- Simplest: assign a confidence based on the number of windows in which an appropriate number of lane line pixels were found in the sliding window search
 - Better: perform a statistical analysis of the distribution of found lane line pixels within a given window; this could provide information regarding how "cleanly" the lane line was picked out from the surrounding road.
 For example, right now, my algorithm is simply checking how many pixels were found within a given window; at the moment, however, the algorithm is not doing a check to analyze the likelihood that all of these pixels are part of the lane line.
 If they were all part of a line, we'd expect them to be clustered relatively close together, for example, rather than spread apart.
 One could use the mean and standard deviation or variance of a histogram of lane line pixels within a given window (or some other method) to assess the pixel distribution and determine the likelihood that the pixels actual form a line.
 The height of the windows in this case would need to be small (i.e.: not the whole image), as the curvature of the line within the window would affect pixel distribution, but in theory, this method would provide more information regarding the robustness of the pixel search.
-    - If a given pixle search was found to have a low level of confidence, it could be discarded, or potentially added to the lane history queue with an appropriate weighting factor
+    - If a given pixel search was found to have a low level of confidence, it could be discarded, or potentially added to the lane history queue with an appropriate weighting factor

 As far as tracking goes, at the moment, this algorithm is considering the line search a failure if one or both of the lines is not found or fails the sanity check.
 Given an appropriate estimate of the "confidence level" of a given found lane line (tracked over time, perhaps) the system could more robustly infer the position of the opposite line from a found line.
 For example, if only one line is found, but the confidence level associated with that lane line is high, one may infer the position/curvature of the opposite line.
 However, if one line is found with a low level of confidence, it may be prudent to ignore the result.
 Now, while I have been conservative in only using fits where both lines are found, it would be possible to implement something like this without a confidence level per lane line (i.e.: a simple sanity check is being performed), a confidence level tracking feature would surely add robustness to such an approach.

-Finally, though not possible in this project becasue the information is not available, this system would benefit greatly from information about the dynamics of the vehicle (ex: pitch, roll, vertical acceration, perhaps more).
+Finally, though not possible in this project because the information is not available, this system would benefit greatly from information about the dynamics of the vehicle (ex: pitch, roll, vertical acceleration, perhaps more).
 You can see in the video that the fit fails or doesn't quite fit the lanes when the car is going over bumps.
 In some cases, for example, the sanity check fails due to the calculated width of the lane exceeding the calibrated width (set in the LaneInfo class), which is due to changes in the orientation of the camera as the vehicle goes over a bump (ex: as the shocks compress after going over a bump, the camera moves closer to the ground, making the lane appear wider than when viewed from the standard camera position).
-Along the same lines, changes in pitch and/or roll affect the curvature calcuation.
+Along the same lines, changes in pitch and/or roll affect the curvature calculation.